-- Were the participants satisfied with the workshop - Did the workshop meet their expectations - What did participants believe they learnt in the workshop - How participants experienced specific aspects of the workshop, such as: - general flow of the workshop plan (do the activities flow / are people keeping up?) - facilitation methods - materials - practical issues (such as the venue, accommodation, food and transport) - the content (is it too complex or should it be simpler / is it relevant to the participants)
+- Were the participants satisfied with the workshop? - Did the workshop meet their expectations? - What did participants believe they learnt in the workshop? - How participants experienced specific aspects of the workshop, such as: - General flow of the workshop plan (do the activities flow / are people keeping up?) - Facilitation methods - Material - Practical issues (such as the venue, accommodation, food and transport) - The content (is it too complex or should it be simpler / is it relevant to the participants)